damienjburks/smurks-kitchen-journal/docs/index.md

 # Welcome to Smurks Kitchen Journal

 Welcome to our digital recipe heaven — a journal filled with the meals we love, the stories behind them, and the flavors that bring us joy.
-Curated by **Damien Burks & Eboni Smith**, _Smurks Kitchen Journal_ is a cozy, evolving space for comfort food, experiments, and everyday eats.
+Curated by **Damien & Eboni** with :heart:, _Smurks Kitchen Journal_ is a cozy, evolving space for comfort food, experiments, and everyday eats.

 Whether it’s a simple weeknight curry, a sweet treat we perfected together, or a holiday favorite passed down through family — it lives here.